Fair Housing Plans and Reports

 · Howard County and the Howard County Housing Commission

 This new AI replaces the 2012 AI that jurisdictions and PHAs implemented over fiscal years 2013 through 2020.
 Local governments and PHAs have included action steps from the 2020 AI that pertain to their jurisdiction in their Consolidated Plans and PHA plans that began July 1, 2020.
-Questions concerning the AI process can be directed to BMC’s housing policy coordinator Dan Pontious at [email protected] with “Fair Housing Analysis” in the subject line.
-For questions concerning Baltimore City AI action steps please contact Steve Janes at [email protected].
+Questions concerning the AI process can be directed to BMC’s housing policy coordinator Dan Pontious.
+However, for questions concerning Baltimore City AI action steps please contact Steve Janes.

 Copies of all Local AIs and the Regional AI are also available at the Enoch Pratt Free Library, 400 Cathedral Street, Maryland Room, Baltimore, MD 21201.